FAQ for COVID-19 – Frequently Asked Questions related to the COVID-19 pandemic

 Normally, CYA uses private hospitals for its students’ needs.
 However, procedures for COVID-19 testing & hospitalization have been determined and are being controlled by the Greek health authorities.
 Patients and physicians alike have to follow these procedures.
 If hospitalization for COVID-19 is necessary, patients will be admitted to public hospitals or private Clinics that are specially designated and appropriately equipped & staffed for COVID-19 treatment.
 At least two of these hospitals are in close proximity to CYA.

 The Student Affairs department keeps up to date with the latest government instructions regarding handling and processing a suspected or confirmed COVID-19 case and will assist students with the procedure.

 Are COVID-19 tests readily available should I feel ill?

-Yes, PCR and Rapid tests are readily available at at local diagnostic centers and Labs, as well as at all the COVID-19 equipped public hospitals.
+Yes, PCR and Rapid tests are readily available at at local pharmacies, diagnostic centers and Labs, as well as at all the COVID-19 equipped public hospitals.
 One such diagnostic center/Lab is within 5 minutes walking distance from CYA.
-PCR tests currently cost 40-45 Euros, while Rapid tests cost 10 Euros.
-Self tests are available for purchase at pharmacies, costing about 5 -7 Euros.
+PCR tests currently cost under 50 Euros, while Rapid tests done at a lab or pharmacy cost 10 Euros or less.
+Self test kits are available for purchase at pharmacies, costing about 3-5 Euros.